Version 3.0.1 - Release Date 2024-02-05.

 Depends on the validation type (single or multi page, MAUVE++ will report the results in 3 different way:

 In the traditional Static Web Page validation, the validation tool downloads the HTML and the CSS ofthe page, then it parses and validates the corresponding DOM

-Using the Server Side Rendering Validation, the validation tool does not parse the static web page code, but it exploits the Puppeteer library to load the HTML (and CSS) code in a headless version of the Chrome browser.
+Using the Server Side Rendering Validation, the validation tool does not parse the static web page code, but it uses Selenium to load the HTML (and CSS) code in a headless version of the Chrome browser.
 In this way, it simulates the loading phase as if the page were open in the user's browser and then performs the validation on the DOM of the resulting page obtained by also performing the scripts included in it.

 This can be useful in case of Single Page Applications, but more in generally it can provide a more complete validation.

 Of course, since the page will be loaded in a headless version of Chrome and then validated, the validation completion time will be longer than standard Static HTML validation.